pavithpr89/holbertonschool-shell/init_files_variables_and_expansions/README.md

-task 9 : Write a script that prints the result of POWER divided by DIVIDE, followed by a new line task 10 : Write a script that displays the result of BREATH to the power LOVE task 11 : Write a script that converts a number from base 2 to base 10.
+task 9 : Write a script that prints the result of POWER divided by DIVIDE, followed by a new line task 10 : Write a script that displays the result of BREATH to the power LOVE task 11 : Write a script that converts a number from base 2 to base 10. task 12 : Create a script that prints all possible combinations of two letters, except oo